Caselles/paper_notes/README.md

 - Theoretical TL papers from TL survey
 - DRL that matters
 - CMA-ES
-- Action-Conditional Video Prediction using Deep Networks in Atari Games

 # Questions for which I need the answer